pieterjanv/ansible-local-facts/README.md

 ## Usage

-The collection contains a single role called `call` that can be used to call arbitrary roles, providing them with a fact called `local` that is only visible to the role being called.
-Additionally, an action plugin called `set` is provided to set the `local` fact.
+This collection contains a plugin called `pieterjanv.localscope.include_role` that wraps `ansible.builtin.include_role`.
+The plugin can be used to call arbitrary roles, providing them with a fact called `local` that is only visible to the role being called.
+Furthermore, the plugin ensures that any role arguments passed under the `input` key are evaluated eagerly, and made available at both `local.input` and as regular variables.

-The api of `pieterjanv.localscope.call` differs from the proof of concept solution later in this document.
-Study the comments in the next example to understand how to use the `call` role.
+Secondly, an action plugin called `pieterjanv.localscope.set` is provided, that allows a straightforward way of setting the `local` fact.

+Finally, an action plugin called `pieterjanv.localscope.return` is provided, that allows a role to return a value at the `register`ed key.

-Instead of calling the `call` role directly, it is recommended to use a small amount of boilerplate in `tasks/main.yml` of the roles that should have locally scoped facts, because this allows the roles to be called as usual.
+Instead of calling the `pieterjanv.localscope.include_role` directly, it is recommended to use a small amount of boilerplate in `tasks/main.yml` of the roles that should have locally scoped facts, because this allows the roles to be called as usual.